 What is Camp Fire Camp CaHiTo’s bathroom procedure?

 All campers must use the buddy system; no camper is ever alone.
-All campers will take trips to the bathroom with the entire camp and/or camp groups escorted by camp staff.
+When offsite campers will take trips to the bathroom with the entire camp and/or camp groups escorted by camp staff.
 Campers will only use bathrooms inspected for safety by camp staff.

 How old do you have to be to go swimming at Camp?